MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tasks/manage-tasks-app.md

 ## What you need to know about Tasks

 Tasks is available as an app and as a tab within individual teams.
-As we initially roll out this feature, the app will be named **Tasks by Planner and To Do** in Teams.
+As we initially roll out the app, the app name will appear as **Tasks by Planner and To Do** to users in Teams.
 Later on, the app name will change to **Tasks**.
 Keep in mind that the app comprises all personal tasks from To Do and team tasks from Planner whereas the tab shows only team tasks.

 With Tasks, users get a desktop, web, and mobile experience.
 If Tasks is installed on the Teams desktop client, users will also see it on their Teams web and mobile clients.
 The exception is guest users.
 It's important to know that guests can only access Tasks from the Teams mobile client.
 Guests won't see Tasks on Teams desktop or web clients.